tajnur007/js-benchmark-testing/README.md

 ## Loops Comparison

 Delve into the world of loops with benchmarks comparing `for-of`, `for-each`, and a cached `for` loop.
 Uncover the nuances of each loop construct and discover the most efficient solution for your iteration needs.
+[Check code](./tests/for-loop-comparison.js)

 <div>
   <img src='./assets/images/loop.png'>